...

 Organic material builds up over time and this is the perfect breeding ground for bacteria

-For the most part, water tanks collect water from roof tops when it rains.
-But water may also be collected from Dams, rivers and bore systems.
-But this water is not filtered or decontaminated prior to storing.
+Water tanks collect water from rooftops when it rains.
+Water may also be collected from Dams, rivers, and bore systems.
+However, this water is generally not adequately filtered or decontaminated prior to storage.

 Other than sediment, people living in agricultural areas may also experience spray drift.
 When crops are sprayed, the wind can carry the chemicals and settle on/in your water collection areas.
-This can be washed into your tank, and ultimately consumed.
+When it rains, this can be washed into your tank and ultimately consumed.

 Choosing filters

-When choosing a filter there is a big difference in quality, and price usually reflects this (we’ll discuss budgets shortly).
+When choosing a filter, there is a big difference in quality, and the price usually reflects this (we’ll discuss budgets shortly).

-The materials the filter is made of has a direct bearing on what it can (or cannot) filter.
-Many quality systems you come across have multiple stage filters, and this is because there is no “1 does all” filter.
-That’s why it is so important to understand what you want to filter before you choose a system and the filters.
+The materials the filter is made of directly affect what it can (or cannot) filter.
+Many quality systems have multiple-stage filters because no “one does all” filter exists.
+That’s why it is important to understand what you want to filter before choosing a system and filters.

 It’s what you can’t see that can be dangerous!

-There is a measurement used to help define how much is ‘filtered’ out of your water.
-A Micron is a unit of length equal to one millionth of a meter.
-The next, smallest, measurement is a nanometer.
-So a micron is pretty small.
+A measurement helps define how much is ‘filtered’ out of your water.
+A Micron is a unit of length equal to one-millionth of a meter.
+The subsequent smallest measurement is a nanometre, so a micron is tiny.

-Some of the most common water bacteria that makes us sick, such as Giardia or Cryptosporidium, are as small as 10-20 microns or 4.2 to 5 microns respectively.
-Some bacteria can actually be as small as 0.5 micron.
+Some of the most common water bacteria that make us sick, such as Giardia or Cryptosporidium, are as small as 10-20 microns or 4.2 to 5 microns, respectively.
+Some bacteria can be as small as 0.5 microns.

 Red blood cells are approximately 7 microns.
 And to compare this, fine sand can be around 125 microns.

-So it is important to choose a filter that will remove particles down to 1 or even 0.5 microns to ensure you remove not just sediment, but bacteria as well.
+This is why choosing a filter that will remove particles down to 1 or even 0.5 microns is essential to ensure that you remove not just sediment but bacteria.

-It’s a huge topic discussing the various types of filters on the market.
+It’s a vast topic discussing the various types of filters on the market.

-Finally, we’ve found that there is a huge difference in quality between countries of manufacture.
-Cheaper filters produced in Asia won’t last as long and have less ability to actually filter out what you need them to achieve.
-This means you will need to replace filters far more regularly.
+Finally, we’ve found a vast difference in quality between manufacturing countries.
+Cheaper filters produced in Asia may not last as long and have less ability to filter out what you need them to achieve.
+This means you will probably need to replace filters far more regularly.

-US, UK, Canada, Australian and Italian produced filters have proven to be very effective and efficient, lasting up to 12-months before requiring replacement (this can depend on the quality of water source).
+US, UK, Canada, Australian, and Italian-produced filters have proven to be very effective and efficient.
+They can last up to 12 months before requiring replacement (this can depend on the quality of the water source).

 Replace Your Filters | Pristine Water Systems